-In addition, some studies indicate that probiotics can prevent headaches and migraine.
-Seems confusing?
-Actually, the so-called “probiotics headaches” often have a simple explanation.
+Several studies indicate that probiotics often help prevent headaches and migraine and that the so-called “probiotic headaches” often have a simple explanation.

-Why probiotics cause headachesIf you experience headaches when consuming fermented foods or a probiotic supplement, then the reason can be one or more of the following.
+Headaches after consuming fermented foods or a probiotic supplement can be caused by one or more of the following.

-Bottom line: Headaches or a migraine might occur when probiotic bacteria cause the death of harmful microorganisms.
-Headaches for this reason usually disappear after a few days or a week, rarely longer.
-In such cases, symptoms are completely harmless.
-In the case of candida overgrowth or an infection, headaches might come and go over several weeks or longer.
+Bottom line: probiotics cause headaches or a migraine when harmful microorganisms are destroyed and waste removed.
+Headaches for this reason usually disappear after a few days, rarely longer.
+Symptoms are harmless.
+In the case of candida overgrowth or an infection, headaches might come and go over several weeks, until the infection is under control.

 Avoiding headaches from probiotics

-A simple way to avoid probiotic headaches is to lower the probiotic dose or the amount of fermented food consumed.
-This can minimise or completely remove most symptoms, including a headache.
-Probiotics slowly improve the gut environment, and after some time the probiotic dose can be increased.
+Try lowering the probiotic dose or the amount of fermented food consumed.
+This can minimise or completely remove symptoms.
+Probiotics help improve the gut environment, but this can take some time.

-- Consuming probiotics without any side effects a sign that the digestive tract is in balance
+- No side effects is a good sign that the digestive tract is well

-However, each person has a unique gut and will have a unique reaction to probiotics.
-Some people don’t feel a thing while others get a minor reaction.
-Strong reactions are rare but can occur in the case of candida overgrowth, infections or if the digestive tract is inflamed and in a poor state.
-In such case try drinking more water and fresh vegetable juice to support the gut cleanse.
-Bone broths daily are very effective.
+Each person has a unique gut and a unique reaction to probiotics.
+Most people don’t feel a thing while others get minor reactions.
+Strong reactions are rare but can occur in the case of candida overgrowth, infections or if the digestive tract is in a poor state.
+For some, drinking more water and fresh vegetable juice help cleanse the gut.
+Bone broths are very effective.

 Headaches from biogenic amines

-- Tyramine: present in some commercial yoghurt, aged cheese, red wine, sauerkraut, soy sauce and other products.
+- Tyramine: present in some commercial yoghurt, aged cheese, red wine, sauerkraut, soy sauce and many other commercially fermented products.

 - Histamine: present in some commercial sauerkraut, vinegar, chocolate and other products.